-- (1) Select level ground whenever possible.
-If you must park on a slope or incline, position the machine at right angles to the slope.
-Lower the attachment to the ground, engage the parking brake and block the wheels. - (2) Lower the lift arms and ground the attachment. - (3) Return auxiliary hydraulics to neutral or OFF position. - (4) Return the throttle control to idle position.
+- (1) Park the loader on level ground.
+If it's necessary to park on a slope, position the machine at right angles to the slope. - (2) Lower the lift arms and ground the attachment. - (3) Return the throttle control to idle position.
 If the engine is hot allow it to idle until normal.
-At least 2 minutes. - (5) Never enter or exit the loader when the engine is running. - (6) Raise the seat bar to apply the park brake.
-Turn the ignition switch to the OFF position, remove the key, unfasten the seat belt, and ensure the hydraulic controls are locked by rocking them.
+At least 2 minutes. - (4) When the engine is cool, turn the ignition key to the OFF position and remove the key. - (5) Never enter or exit the loader when the engine is running. - (6) Raise the seat bar to apply the park brake.
+Turn the ignition switch to the OFF position, unfasten the seat belt, and ensure the hydraulic controls are locked by rocking them.

--3.
-OPERATION -
+3. OPERATION